bergasanargya/cmpsc-480-assignment-5-web-portfolio-bergasanargya/site/src/pages/projects.md

 date: 2021-01-01
 permalink: /projects/index.html
 metaDescription: A sample Projects page
-subtitle: This is the page where all projects will live
+subtitle: All below are projects that have been done that ranges with different skill set.
 emoji: 💻
 eleventyNavigation:
   key: Projects